 “Is it that high?
 What does it mean to have high radiation?”

-“Often things with high radiation are very dangerous to us, or outright try to kill us.”
-This time it was Ara who spoke.
+“Usually things with high radiation levels are very dangerous to us, or outright try to kill us.”
+This time it is Ara who speaks.

 “Indeed.
 Now I want you to understand something: your radiation isn’t just high.
 It is a miracle you can even exist here with us.
-No human body would be able to cope with that and keep its regular form.
+No human body would be able to handle that and keep its regular form.
 But yours does somehow.”

-“If you are indeed human (and I believe you are Mr. Guinea), you might’ve established some sort of record!” stated Arabia.
+“If you are indeed human (and I believe you are Mr. Guinea), you might’ve established some sort of record!” states Arabia.

 “What would happen if you let me out of this cell?”
-I asked.
-I still didn’t quite get what they meant by radiation.
+I ask.
+I still don’t quite get what they mean by radiation.

 “Who knows.
 Some of us have already been exposed to your body while bringing you here, and we are doing fine.
 But you were unconscious then.
 Next time, you could just explode like a big bomb or turn into a poisonous cloud and murder us all.”
-Sonia seemed to be joking, but the fact that I was still imprisoned seemed to indicate that those might in fact be actual possibilities.
+Sonia seems to be joking, but the fact that I am still imprisoned indicates that those might in fact be actual possibilities.